blade.im

 Query Target

 Every query is aimed at a particular model, which is addressed using either the Slug or the Plural Slug of the respective model.
-Both can be found in the “Settings” section of the model on the dashboard.
+Both are located in your model definition.
+The slug attribute of models is always required, and the pluralSlug is auto-generated, but can be overwritten explicitly.

 Limitations